 2. Review Added or Deleted Users

-You need to know how many users have entered the website at a specific time-frame and how many users have deleted their account.
-Reviewing your new users and leaving users can give you an accurate statistic about your website’s quality.
+You need to know how many users have entered the website at a specific time frame and how many users have deleted their accounts.
+Reviewing your new users and leaving users can give you accurate statistics about your website’s quality.
 Even when you enable your website’s registration, you still need to know who exists your website and why.

 3. Review Failed Login Attempts

 The WordPress login page is the most important page on your website and it should be the most secured page.
 You must block strangers from accessing your dashboard.
 There are many ways to enter a WordPress website.
 However, hackers usually use the login page to enter a website.
 Because this page is the only obstacle between them and your dashboard.

 So if unknown users want to use this page to access your website, you need to be aware of their failed attempts.
 Obviously, they won’t be successful for the first time.
 However, with the help of a few applications and using brute force technique they may break your security layer and enter your dashboard.